Fish

 Chad Thomas

-In 1964 Amistad Dam began construction and was completed in November 1969.
-Shortly after and then onward, the reservoir has been stocked with a host of fish intended to turn it into a recreational hot spot, including largemouth bass, catfish, and shad.
-While the reservoir is primarily known for its bass and catfish, there are a great many species that are present in the reservoir, each adding their own niche to the lake.
+In 1964, construction on the Amistad Dam began and was completed in November 1969.
+Shortly after and then onward, the reservoir was stocked with a host of fish intended to turn it into a recreational hot spot.
+The stocked fish include largemouth bass, catfish, and shad.
+While the reservoir is primarily known for its bass and catfish, there are many species present in the reservoir and thriving in their own niche withing the lake ecosystems.

-The reservoir is filled by a number of rivers and tributaries including the Pecos River, Rio Grande, and Devil’s river.
-Each of these rivers offers something to the diversity present at Amistad, from the livebearers of the Pecos, to the darters of the Rio Grande, and of course the Devil’s River minnow.
+The reservoir is filled by a number of rivers and tributaries, including the Pecos River, Rio Grande, and Devils River.
+Each of these rivers lends to the diversity of fish and ecosystems present in Lake Amistad, from the livebearers of the Pecos, to the darters of the Rio Grande, and of course the Devils River minnow.
 The reservoir itself is a completely different ecosystem from the fast moving riffles and streams that feed it.
-The water is deep, filled with plants such as hydrilla and pondweed, and host a rocky limestone substrate.
+The water is deep, filled with plants--such as hydrilla and pondweed--and hosts a rocky limestone substrate.
 Due to these differences, at least 50 species are known to call this park home.

 Sunfish